 / MY STORY

-My name is Cassidy, I'm 23, and I'm based in Knoxville, TN.
+My name is Cassidy, I am 24 years old, and I am based in Knoxville, TN.

 I've always had a sweet tooth, but growing up my grandma was a total health nut so I became a bit deprived.
 Sometimes my grandpa or mom would sneak me a cookie or buy me an ice cream while out and about.
 I think the lack of sweets as a kid helped grow my love of sweets as an adult.
 Baking has always been something I enjoyed and was fairly good at, and after attending culinary school I realized it was something I wouldn't mind making a career of.

 During my time in culinary school I learned so much!
 I learned everything from a to z.
 Baking was my favorite class, big surprise, I know, and I loved learning how to make French classics, bread, and improving on the skills I taught myself.
 Towards the end of my time at the school, I started to become constantly sick. my grandma was dying from cancer, and final exams were upon me so I chalked it all up to stress.
 However, even after she passed, exams were over, and I graduated; the "stress" side effects didn't go away or get any better.
 I figured it was time to see a doctor.

 I saw my primary physician a few times and had a ton of blood drawn and other tests done.
 Later, I got a letter in the mail from my doctor that had a ton of fancy words on it and at the bottom read, "testing for celiac disease positive". it's safe to say I didn't handle the news very well.
 My already weak mental health took a nose dive and I had something like a pre-quarter life crisis.
 After crying and questioning my life choices for a few days, I visited a gastroenterologist who proceeded to inform me after even more tests that I'm basically the poster child for celiac disease.